 The outlook for OTT is looking stronger than ever with a CAGR of 17.4% and an impressive projected revenue that is stipulated to rise to USD 245bn by 2028 (Future Market Insights, 2018).
 Hence, not only big media and telecommunication giants such as AT&T, Disney, Fox but also e-commerce retailer such as Flipkart (owned by Walmart) are pouring money to build own next-generation OTT platforms either to cash-in on the opportunity or to engage their users further.

-Even though this booming industry has caused much disruption in the way media and entertainment are consumed, it’s evolution has not stopped.
-Technical advancements in video encoding, encryption and delivery methods to the changing business scenario centring on convergence and globalization, new technologies and business development push the continuous transformation of OTT.
+Even though this booming industry has caused much disruption in the way media and entertainment are consumed, its evolution has not stopped.
+Technical advancements in video encoding, encryption and delivery methods to the changing business scenario centering on convergence and globalization, new technologies and business development push the continuous transformation of OTT.

 Here, we look at some of the significant trends that will shape the OTT industry in 2019: